 Art and design are fundamentally philosophical.
 In different but related ways, art and design challenge the meanings and values we attach to objects and situations, and have the potential to transform human being and action.
 These challenges and transformations invite philosophical appraisal, but not just in order to preserve truth or to keep things in check.
-Philosophy offers some of the most stimulating and influential ideas about art, sensory experience and culture in modern thought.
+Philosophy offers some of the most stimulating and influential ideas about art, the senses, technology and culture in modern thought.
 Putting philosophy and art and design together will generate proposals, challenges, artefacts and situations which will alter and expand what it means to think, make and experience.
 The kind of topics we cover include: